 - Adopt simplified codes that enable small-scale development and business and demystify and simplify requirements.

-- Lean Reuse and Renovation: Identifying and removing barriers to bringing abandoned or ill-used buildings back to productive life, avoiding the trap of spending more to meet building codes than the rehabbed value of the building.
+- Lean Reuse and Renovation: Identify and remove barriers to bringing abandoned or ill-used buildings back to productive life, avoiding the trap of spending more to meet building codes than the rehabbed value of the building.

 - Cities that use the International Building Code can adopt the Existing Building Code to encourage renovation.